History of South Korea: Park Geun-hye, 2013–2017

 Park Geun-hye was inaugurated in February 2013.
-She is the eleventh President of South Korea and is the eldest child of South Korea's stratocratic third President, Park Chung Hee.
+She was the eleventh President of South Korea and is the eldest child of South Korea's stratocratic third President, Park Chung Hee.
 She was the first woman to be elected South Korean president, and to be elected as a head of state in the modern history of Northeast Asia.
 Her reputation during her presidency was eventually marred by her incompetency of handling the Sewol ferry disaster, the 2015 MERS outbreak, and later a major scandal, leading to her impeachment in December 2016.
 The corruption scandal involving Choi Soon-sil quickly blew up after reports from multiple news organizations (the most notable of which was JTBC) in 2016, nationwide protests ensued weekly, with participant count hitting a maximum of over 2.3 million (as reported by the protesters).
 These protests turned out to be the biggest mass protests in Korean history.
 The protests continued even after Congress voted on Park's impeachment.
 Prime Minister Hwang Kyo-ahn acted as President of South Korea pending completion of investigations into the actions of Park Geun-hye, and in the absence of any intervening election.
 The Constitutional Court upheld the impeachment on 10 March 2017, ending Park's presidency and forcing her out of office.

 In April 2018, former president Park Geun-hye was sentenced to 24 years in jail because of abuse of power and corruption.